mowens86/algorithms/README.md

-# List of Algorithms Solved on Codewars
+# Algorithms Solved

-## Honor Points
+## Honor Points & Folder Structure based on Katas for Codewars

-Completed Kata (White)	2	completion of a "beginner" level kata (8kyu and 7kyu) Completed Kata (Yellow)	8	completion of a "novice" level kata (6kyu and 5kyu) Completed Kata (Blue)	32	completion of a "competent" level kata (4kyu and 3kyu) Completed Kata (Purple)	128	completion of a "proficient" level kata (2kyu and 1 kyu)
+- Completed Kata (White)	2	completion of a "beginner" level kata (8kyu and 7kyu)
+- Completed Kata (Yellow)	8	completion of a "novice" level kata (6kyu and 5kyu)
+- Completed Kata (Blue)	32	completion of a "competent" level kata (4kyu and 3kyu)
+- Completed Kata (Purple)	128	completion of a "proficient" level kata (2kyu and 1 kyu)

 ## Other Algorithms Solved